Academic Integrity Module

 Plagiarism

-• submitting another student's work in whole or in part, unless this is specifically allowed in the Course Outline
+- submitting another student's work in whole or in part

-• using another person's ideas, work or research data without acknowledgment
+- using another person's ideas, work, or research data without acknowledgment

 This means, if you include someone else's materials, information, images or ideas in your work, you must acknowledge the original author/creator in both the in-text reference and the reference list.
 If you do not cite the sources you use, this is considered plagiarism.
 You should also use your own words (paraphrase) to express their ideas (this shows that you've understood them).
 If you use their exact words (direct quote) you must put them in quotation marks to show they are being quoted.
+Some of the practices above may be permitted in specific assessments, but this will always be clearly stated and provided in the Course Outline.

 You should therefore: